How Many Calories Do Cats Need? Vet-Based Guide

 Do kittens need more calories?

-How do I know if I’m feeding my cat too much?
+How do I know if I’m feeding too much?

 How can I calculate exact calorie needs?

-Use a vet-based formula or enter your cat’s details into the Cat Calorie Calculator for instant results.
+Use a vet formula or the Cat Calorie Calculator.